Pop.Ed

 Our Approach

-The project is structured in four work packages (WPs):
+The project is structured into four Work Packages (WP’s):

 Expected Results